worthingtonse/client-prompts/qmail_services/QMAIL_PING_COMMAND.md

 | 48..       | `AD ...`      | AC × 8 bytes  | Address List   |
 | ..         | `SV ...`      | QC × 32 bytes | Server List  that includes the two byte RAID code          |

+The response returns an array of tells.
+The TT tells the client that it needs to call PEEK some more to get all the tells.

 Response Status: